 If you've been diagnosed with lung cancer, it's important to pay attention to back pain.
 Although that twinge you feel might be from lifting something heavy, it could also be a symptom of your disease.

 About 1 in every 4 people with lung cancer say they've had back pain at some point since their diagnosis.
-Some first learned they had lung cancer after they went to a doctor to find out why their back aches.
+Some first learned they had lung cancer after they went to a doctor to find out why they had a back ache.

 Diagnosing Your Back Pain

 Tell your doctor right away if your back starts to hurt.
 They'll try to figure out the cause of your back pain to decide on the best treatments.

 You may need to have tests that can help your doctor see the bones inside your back.
 These can include: